Skip to content

 Privacy Report option on Safari iPhone

-3. Hit on the Privacy Report menu on the Safari browser.
+3. Select the Privacy Report menu from the list.

 Privacy Report Overview on Safari browser

-A pop-up window containing the Privacy Report and related details for the current website will appear.
+A pop-up window will open containing the Privacy Report details for all sites for last 30 days.
+It will also display the trackers for the current website.

 Privacy Report of Current Website on Safari iOS

-When you scroll down, you’ll see two tabs, Websites and Trackers, containing a list of trackers and the number of trackers per site.
+When you scroll down further, you’ll see two tabs, Websites and Trackers, containing a list of trackers and the number of trackers per site.
 From the list, click on any website to see the complete list of Prevented Trackers for that site.

 Trackers Prevent from Profiling You on Safari iOS